gravitational/workshop/k8sprod.md

 **Security**

-We distribute the whole build toolchain in addition to that we ship the source code of the image:
+We distribute the whole build toolchain.
+In addition to that, we ship the source code of the image:

 ```bash
 $ docker run --entrypoint=cat prod /build/hello.c